What is a concentrated stock position?

 You may be able to maximize the tax benefits of a donor-advised fund alongside a large sale of stock, though there is a five-year carry forward for unused deductions.

-Whether you opt for complex solutions like exchange funds or direct indexing strategies or go for the simplest approaches of selling stock in market or limit orders, in most cases, unwinding a concentrated single stock position takes some time.
-So if you know the risks, don’t delay taking action, especially if your hesitancy is driven by taxes.
-Protect your gains (even if they’re taxable) by diversifying and taking profits.
+Whether you opt for complex solutions like exchange funds or direct indexing strategies or go for the simplest approaches of selling stock in market or limit orders, in most cases, unwinding a concentrated single stock position usually takes some time.
+Fortunately, there are multiple strategies investors can consider to diversify and manage their single stock position while balancing risk and tax implications.

 This is a general communication for informational and educational purposes only and not to be misinterpreted as personalized advice or a recommendation for any specific investment product, strategy, or financial decision.
 This material does not contain sufficient information to support an investment decision and it should not be relied upon by you in evaluating the merits of investing in any securities or products.
 If you have questions about your personal financial situation, consider speaking with a financial advisor.